frame-lang/frame-docs/intermediate_frame/states.rst

 Event Handler Variables
 ~~~~~~~

-Variables can be created in the scope of an event handler.
-They only remain valid during the invocation
+Variables can be defined in the scope of an event handler.
+They are valid during the invocation
 of the event handler and are invalidated upon return.

 .. code-block::